chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 Once these were ready, we got moving.
 There are some trails in the forest here, but they're kind of for elephants and mostly pretty rough.
 The Ba'aka walked in front with machetes and would chop off some obstructions, but it's very tough to avoid tripping and getting scratched.
 It's basically walking on level extra hard.
 It is generally flat, so there aren't major issues with getting out of breath, it's just literally hard to walk.

-We came across a fisherman who got me very excited by telling me that there were a bunch of elephants at the nearby bai.
+We came across a fisherman who got me very excited by telling us that there were a bunch of elephants at the nearby bai.

 ![Fisherman guy](../assets/sanghaforest/DSC_6063.NEF-2.jpg)